What makes you Sleepy after Thanksgiving?

 CO2 or Trytophan

 For years, scientists have told us that the reason we feel tired after eating a traditional Thanksgiving meal is that turkey contains tryptophan, a natural sedative.
-But the staff at CO2Meter has known for years that high carbon dioxide (CO2) levels in the office also result in drowsiness.
+But the staff at CO2Meter has also known for years that high carbon dioxide (CO2) levels in any space filled with individuals, can directly affect us as well.

-Could high CO2 levels around the table be the reason everyone feels drowsy after the Thanksgiving meal?
+But, could high CO2 levels around the table be the reason everyone feels so drowsy after their Thanksgiving meal?

-In the interest of science (and the holidays) we decided to bring back our 2013 "Thanksgiving Test".
+In the interest of science (and the holidays) we decided to bring back our 2013 "Thanksgiving Test", see the original 2013 video here

-In the past, our CO2Meter team decided to eat a full Thanksgiving dinner while logging the CO2 levels in the break room.
+In the past, some of the CO2Meter team would get together for our annual "thanksgiving meal" while logging the CO2 levels in the break room.

-Eight of our staff members sat down to a traditional dinner featuring turkey, dressing, cranberries and all the trimmings.
-While eating, a large CO2 meter was placed on the wall for the video, and a second meter was used to log CO2 levels for the graph shown below.
+In the original break room, eight of our staff members sat down to a traditional dinner featuring turkey, dressing, cranberries and all the trimmings.
+While eating, a large CO2 meter was placed on the wall for the video, and a second meter was used to log CO2 levels

 Here are the results from the study:

 A - Beginning of meal.
-The CO2 level in the office has already risen from 400 ppm when the office opens to 1,000 ppm by lunchtime.
+The CO2 levels in the office had settled at 400 ppm when the office opened to 1,000ppm once everyone started to enter and settle in.
 This is normal every day.

-B – Dinner is served.
-From the time the staff was seated until the meal was over, CO2 levels rose approximately 20ppm per minute!
-By the end of the meal, the CO2 level peaked at 1,400 ppm.
+B – Thanksgiving lunch is served.
+From the time the staff was seated until the meal was over, CO2 levels rose dramatically by the minute!
+By the end of the meal, the CO2 level peaked at 1,600 ppm!

 C – Cleanup.
 People began to leave the room.
 Opening and closing the doors lowered the CO2 levels to about 1,200 ppm.

-Happy Holidays everyone, and of course, feel free to create your own CO2 Thanksgiving experiment at home!
+Happy Holidays everyone, and of course, we hope that this test may have inspired you to create your own CO2 Thanksgiving experiment at home and share your results with us, too!

 For more information on Carbon Dioxide Monitoring, visit us here.